otrv4/otrv4/otrv4.md

         specification for this version.
 Version prioritization is detailed [here](#version-prioritizing).
     * If the highest compatible version is OTR version 4
-      * Verify that the point `Y` received is on curve 448.
+      * Verify that the point `Y` received is on curve Ed448.
-      * Verify that the DH public key `B` is from the correct group.
+      * Verify that the DH public key `B` is from the correct group and not degenerate.
       * If all validations succeed:
           * send a DRE-Auth message
           * transition to the `ENCRYPTED_MESSAGES` state.